Llocer/llocer_ev_examples/README.md

-# llocer_cso
+# llocer_ev_examples

-UNDER CONSTRUCTION

-Charging Station Operator for Electrical Vehicles
-- Supports EVSE's using OCPP protocol
-- and, optionally, communication with eMSP using OCPI protocol
+Examples of implementation of OCPP and OCPI services.